Shared Journey Your Path to Fertility A Guide to Getting Pregnant

 Incompetent cervix can be treated through a procedure known as cervical cerclage.
 This simple treatment involves sewing up your cervix with stitches.
 A cerclage will help to reinforce your cervix, allowing you to continue your pregnancy to term.

 Cerclage is usually done between 14 and 16 weeks of pregnancy.
 In order for you to be able to give birth, though, those stitches will obviously need to come out.
 Cervical cerclage sutures are typically removed between 36 and 38 weeks pregnant.
-Although the initial procedure is done under some type of anesthetic, either local or general, and may require an overnight hospital stay, removing the cerclage stitches can be done in your doctor’s office and shouldn’t be too painful.

 Once your sutures are removed, it shouldn’t be a problem to give birth vaginally.
 And don’t worry, you will not automatically go into labor just because your cervix is no longer reinforced with stitches.